avats101/LA_PM2.5/README.md

 # LA_PM2.5
-API endpoint to real-time hourly predictions of PM2.5 levels in LA
+Make real-time predictions of PM2.5 levels in LA